Ravenhammer-Research/netd/README.md

 ### Prerequisites

-- FreeBSD 13.0 or later
+- FreeBSD 14.0 or later
 - CMake 3.16 or later
 - libyang and libnetconf2 development packages
-- Flex and Bison for parser generation
+- BSD lex(1) / yacc(1) for parser generation

 ### Building